eltoroit/student-progress/@ELTOROIT/README.md

     -   Not the lookup to the exercise, currently is set to null
     -   So that we could come back to the exercise even after it has stoped.
         -   Right now, clicking current clears the item from the combo box and it has to be found manually.
 It would be just esier to go to the next exercise if we do not forget which one is the crrent one.
--   Let the instructor connect via phone/tablet
-    -   Salesforce App
-    -   Needs to activate an exercise

-# DONE

 -   Student progress to calculate best student in class
     -   Do not display instructor points
     -   Swap chart to display horizontally, not vertically.